PABalland/PABalland.github.io/teaching/ur.md

 There is no class reader.
 The weekly readings are provided on this web-page and slides/videos will be regularly uploaded here.
 All articles listed should be considered mandatory reading.
 Additional online materials might be assigned throughout the quarter.

 ### Course Schedule
+For the online webinars we have created a 'Urban Resilience' team in MS Teams, you will be able to join the team by using this code: na81q34

 | Week |   Day    | Date  |     Time    |  Format   | Location |  Activity  | Lecturer   |
 |:----:|:--------:|:-----:|:-----------:|:---------:|:--------:|:----------:|:----------:|